Category

 1. Determine the threats to your organization

 The initial step of emergency management sets the foundation for all of your efforts to follow.
 You first need to conduct a business threat assessment.
-With this method, you not only identify the risks your business might face, but you also analyze the likelihood and impact of those various risks.
-Then with these clues in hand, you’re able to approach planning and preparation steps according to the highest priorities.
+With this method, you identify the risks your business might face and analyze the likelihood and impact of those various risks.
+Then, with these clues in hand, you can approach planning and preparation steps according to the highest priorities.

 Think about the things that could throw a wrench in your operations or threaten your people:

-• What if one of your key suppliers or customers is unable to get to you because of record-breaking wildfires?
+- What if one of your key suppliers or customers can’t get to you because of record-breaking wildfires?

 To capture all of these concerns, build your threat assessment team thoughtfully.
 Engage diverse employees to help cover your bases: Key stakeholders in HR, facilities management, IT, business continuity/disaster recovery departments, and others can offer their expertise to predict threats.
 Executives can help champion the group’s initiatives and ensure company-wide adoption.